-- Prevent ignition of leaking natural gas. - When natural gas is involved in an emergency, contact Dominion Energy. - Park emergency vehicles away and upwind from the area of a natural gas emergency. - Evacuate the area and be alert for migrating or accumulating gas. - Do not ventilate natural gas until the supply is off and all personnel are out of the structure. - Turn off gas at residential meters or appliance supply lines only- NEVER at underground valves or relief vents. - When natural gas is burning, let it burn and protect area exposures.
+- Prevent ignition of leaking natural gas. - When natural gas is involved in an emergency, contact Dominion Energy. - Park emergency vehicles away and upwind from the area of a natural gas emergency. - Evacuate the area and be alert for migrating or accumulating gas. - Do not ventilate natural gas until the supply is off and all personnel are out of the structure. - Turn off gas at residential meters or appliance supply lines only-NEVER operate system valves (above or below ground), including relief vents. - When natural gas is burning, do NOT attempt to extinguish it unless lives are in danger.
+Protect area exposures.